jeffpar/pcjs.v1/disks/pc/os2/ibm/1.0/README.md

 IBM OS/2 1.0 was announced on April 2, 1987, finalized in October 1987, and released in December 1987.

+When the installation disk boots, it displays:

+	IBM Operating System/2 Version 1.00
+	(C) Copyright IBM Corp.
+1981, 1987.
+All rights reserved.
+	(C) Copyright Microsoft Corp.
+1981, 1987.

+	87294

+The 5-digit number indicates the day the files were built.
+The first 2 digits are the year (87) and the 3 remaining digits are the day of the year (294 or October 21).

-Directory listings of all four 1.44Mb distributions diskettes are provided below.
+Directory listings of the four 1.44Mb distribution diskettes are provided below.

 {% include machine.html id="ibm5170" %}